FaarisKhairrudin/SQL-Data-Warehouse-Project/README.md

 The generated reports will help stakeholders make informed decisions based on real data.

-## 📌 Reference
+## 📌 Learning Resource
-This project is inspired by the concepts explained in [SQL Data Warehouse from Scratch](https://youtu.be/9GVqKuTVANE?si=hYkz8grN0LpFz18F), with additional modifications and improvements.
+This project follows the ["Building a Modern Data Warehouse with SQL Server"](https://youtu.be/9GVqKuTVANE?si=hYkz8grN0LpFz18F) tutorial, with modifications and improvements.